Mike Isabella's Company Files for Chapter 11 Bankruptcy

 Isabella tells Washingtonian that he’s working with all purveyors, lenders, and partners to make sure everyone is paid back.
 “Hopefully by spring everything should be back to normal again,” he says.

+Not all of Isabella’s restaurants are part of the bankruptcy filing.
+An email statement from his PR team noted that Kapnos Kouzina in Bethesda and the finer dining Requin at the Wharf are exempt.
+Included in the filing is holding company Mike Isabella Concepts, five operational restaurants like Arroz and Pepita, and four that closed in recent months: Graffiato in DC and Richmond, Requin Brasserie in the Mosaic District, and the biggest shutter of all, Tysons Galleria food hall Isabella Eatery.

 The company started showing substantial cracks this year, following a lawsuit from former manager Chloe Caras accusing Isabella and his business partners of creating a toxic “bro culture” rampant with sexual harassment.

-Isabella has since closed three restaurants—Graffiato in DC and Richmond and Requin Brasserie in the Mosaic District—and has been sued by multiple landlords.
-But the biggest blow may have been the shutter of his Tysons Galleria food hall, Isabella Eatery, last month after less than nine months.
+In addition to closing restaurants, Isabella is being sued by multiple landlords.

+Isabella told Washingtonian that several months of “bad press” contributed to the company’s difficulties, while also citing too-rapid expansion.
+And of course, the lawsuit.

+“Everything was great.
+Until some accusations came out, and sales dropped a lot,” says Isabella.

 This story is developing and will be updated.